opendocsg/opendoc-sensor-data-exchange/FAQs.md

 This is an example from FormSG:
 Our user guide is hosted by OpenDoc and is written in Markdown, which is a laymen-friendly language.
 The code for our user guide is open-sourced, and you may visit our Github repository, and send us a Pull Request if you have corrections or suggestions to the guide.

+What is MQTT and how it works?

+Can MQTT work without internet?

+Does MQTT required internet?